 Chill juice, simple syrup and club soda at least 4 hours, until very cold.
 (Can be done the day before).

-For individual drinks, mix 3/4 cup watermelon juice with 1-2 tablespoons of simple syrup (or to taste).
+In a glass, mix 3/4 cup watermelon juice with 1-2 tablespoons of simple syrup (or to taste).
 Add 1/4-1/2 cup of club soda and a squeeze of lime.
 Serve.